 Immerse your students in Robinson’s contribution to equal rights with these lesson plans from LearningToGive.org and with primary resource documents from The National Archives.
 Also be sure to visit the Official Jackie Robinson site.

-Do your students know what it really felt like to be a slave at the end of the Civil War, to know freedom for the very first time?
-This powerful play based on actual slave narratives is historically-accurate, kid-friendly, and comes embedded with comprehension questions and historic photos.
+This powerful “Juneteenth” play is based on actual slave narratives.
+It’s historically-accurate, kid-friendly, and comes embedded with comprehension questions and historic photos.
 Freedom for the First Time is the narrative of ten-year old Tyree, a slave during the time of the Civil War.
 Like many slaves, Tyree believes whatever her masters say.
 But when Tyree’s brother, Sweet Walter, arrives with a band of Union soldiers to tell her the war is over, she and her family experience their day of Jubilee, the day they know freedom for the first time.
-This six page, twenty minute history play is well-suited to reader’s theater–or try collaborating with your music teacher and stage a spirited full production.
-Includes parts for from six to ten students plus extras, depending upon your casting needs.
+Includes parts for 8 to 11 students plus extras, depending upon your casting needs.
 Use it with students in grades 3 through 8 to improve fluency, build comprehension, and inspire interest in US History.
-Audio preview!
-Click on our Podcasts tab to hear 5th graders performing this play.
+Click on here for an audio preview of 5th graders performing this play.
 Click here to download a free PDF preview.

 Now available in my Etsy store.
 American author Richard Wright wrote numerous books of significance during the middle of the 20th-century including Native Son and the autobiographical Black Boy.
 This play is based on an incident from Wright’s youth in which he was denied access to the public library due to his race.
 The story was popularized in William Miller’s inspiring picture book, “Richard Wright and the Library Card” (Lee & Low, 1997).
-The play was originally adapted for and published in the September 2001 issue of Scholastic’s Storyworks magazine.
+The play was originally commissioned for and published in the September 2001 issue of Scholastic’s Storyworks magazine.
 Young Richard teaches himself how to read, moves to the city, and gets a job.
 When he’s turned away at the library, he seeks help from his employer.
 His boss takes the risk, allowing Richard to check out books in his name.
 The suitability of its themes for children including racism, trust-worthiness, and grace is obvious.
 Sure to inspire a love of reading at a time when so many kids take their reading for granted.
-Click here to preview or purchase at TeachersPayTeachers.
+Click here for a free preview or purchase it on Etsy.